 Stress normally refers to adversity or hardship such as poverty or grief.
 Biologically, stressful events cause a rise in blood levels of stress hormones (such as cortisol).
-Fight-or-flight is the normal response to stress.
-That is, all the blood goes to the muscles so that you’re ready for action.
+Fight-or-flight is a normal response to stress; all the blood goes to the muscles so that you’re ready for action.

 It is important to distinguish between chronic and normal stress.
-Moderate and challenging stressors with limited duration are perceived to be pleasant.
-In fact, some individuals seek “stressful” situations (sensation-seekers or seeking out novel and highly stimulating experiences) that promote the release of stress hormones.
-However, intense, unpredictable, prolonged stressors (e.g., interpersonal conflict, loss of loved ones, unemployment) produce learned helplessness and depressive-like symptoms.
-Chronic stress increases the risk for developing depression, the common cold, influenza, tension headaches, grinding teeth, or clenching the jaw and tensing the neck and shoulders (McEwen, 2003).
+Moderate and challenging stressors with limited duration are perceived as pleasant.
+In fact, some individuals, like sensation-seekers, chase “stressful” situations that promote the release of stress hormones.
+However, intense, unpredictable, prolonged stressors,—such as interpersonal conflict, loss of loved ones, and unemployment—can produce learned helplessness and depressive-like symptoms.
+Chronic stress increases the risk for developing depression, the common cold, influenza, tension headaches, grinding teeth, and tensing the neck and shoulders (McEwen, 2003).

 Trauma in early childhood is a key factor for making people more vulnerable in later life (Keating, 2017).
 The link from early adversity to later life problems runs through social epigenetics.
 High levels of stress experienced in early life can cause methylation of key genes that control the stress system.
 That is, early adversity alters our genetics.
 When this happens, we live in a constant state of emergency.

 The stressful event or circumstance itself is not harmful.
-What matters is how the person appraises (interprets) the stressor and how he or she copes with it.
-One can use reappraisal as a coping strategy by viewing situations differently (e.g., it is no longer a big deal).
+What matters is how the person interprets the stressor and how he or she copes with it.
+One can use reappraisal as a coping strategy by viewing situations differently, for instance by thinking it's no longer a big deal.
 One can also cope with stress by smoking, drinking, and overeating.
 What is important is the meaning that the event or circumstance has for the individual (Lazarus, 2006).

-There is solid evidence for the link between chronic stress and the motivation to abuse addictive substances (Al'Absi, 2007).
-For instance, research in human studies shows that adverse childhood experiences such as physical and sexual abuse, neglect, domestic violence, and family dysfunction are associated with increased risk for addiction.
-People with an unhappy marriage, dissatisfaction with employment, or harassment, also report increased rates of addiction.
+There is solid evidence for the link between chronic stress and the motivation to use addictive substances (Al'Absi, 2007).
+For instance, research shows that adverse childhood experiences such as physical and sexual abuse, neglect, domestic violence, and family dysfunction are associated with an increased risk of addiction.
+People with an unhappy marriage, employment dissatisfaction, or harassment also report increased rates of addiction.

-The experience of adverse rearing during childhood and adolescence (childhood abuse and neglect) indirectly increases risk for addiction through decreased self-control (Lovallo, 2013).
+The experience of childhood abuse and neglect indirectly increases the risk of addiction through decreased self-control (Lovallo, 2013).
 Young adults at risk for substance abuse are known to have decreased self-control and emotional control.
 Their addictive behavior is the result of their experiences and the environments in which they were brought up.

 High emotional stress is associated with loss of control over impulses and an inability to delay gratification.
 Chronic stress decreases gray matter volume in the brain region that is associated with cognitive control and stress regulation.
 The part of the prefrontal cortex that is involved in deliberative cognition is shut down by stress.
-The stressed brain loses the ability to be reflective, and become automatic.
-Stressed people are prone to give in to their impulses (e.g. smoking, overeating, alcohol and prescription drug abuse) as a way of coping with daily stress (Grant et al., 2011).
+The stressed brain loses the ability to be reflective and becomes automatic.
+Stressed people are prone to give in to impulses like smoking, overeating, alcohol and prescription drug abuse to cope with daily stress (Grant et al., 2011).

 In sum, more stressful life events and poor coping strategies may impact risk of addiction.
-This explains the importance of better understanding how stress works and skill development (e.g., learning stress prevention and tolerance) in addiction treatments.
+This explains the importance of better understanding how stress works and developing skills to prevent and tolerate it in addiction treatments.

 Al'Absi Mustafa (2007).
 Stress and Addiction: Biological and Psychological Mechanisms (2007) Academic press.